Olivia Poole: Early life

-Education
+Personal life

 Poole was a very talented pianist.
 She studied music at Manitoba, Canada's Brandon College.

-Personal life

 Poole married and had seven children, the first a boy named Joseph.
-After his birth, she began putting a swing together that resembled the practice she remembered as a young girl.
-After her invention, she moved to Vancouver, British Columbia with her husband in 1942.

 Invention

+After the birth of her son Joseph, she put together a swing that resembled the Indigenous practice she remembered as a girl.

 Poole used a broom handle and cloth diaper in her first attempts at creating the swing that is now known as "The Jolly Jumper".
 The broom handle was used as a suspension bar and the diaper for a harness.

+After this invention, she moved to Vancouver, British Columbia with her husband in 1942.
 By the early 1950s, her family convinced her to take the swing commercially.
 She was awarded a patent in 1957, with the help of her son Joseph.
 She was one of the first Indigenous Canadian women to be awarded a patent.
 She later established Poole Manufacturing Co., Ltd, which she sold in the 1960s.